 But Lee did not die in England.
 In 2009 researchers Mike Holgate and Ian Waugh discovered a trail of documents that told a different story—one that confirmed the original suspicions.

 When his fame began to fade, Lee boarded a ship in Southampton bound for America on February 19, 1911.
 He was accompanied by a woman named Adeline Gibbs.
 Adeline was fleeing her own marriage and, according to the ship’s manifest, claimed to be Jessie Lee.

 Lee sent money back to his wife for a few weeks, but it wasn’t long before he wrote to inform her that he would no longer be able to help.

 Soon after, Jessie gave birth to a baby girl and named her Eveline.

 The Man They Could Not Hang

 The convicted killer and his mistress settled in Milwaukee, Wisconsin where they started a new life.

 In 1914, Adeline gave birth to a daughter.
 They named her Evelyn.

-The media reported the Lee’s address as 922 South 10th Street.
+At the time of Evelyn’s death, the media reported the Lee’s address as 922 South 10th Street.

 Some articles about the incident incorrectly reported John Lee himself as dead in 1933, but he still had a few more years left in him.